-In conjunction with the Renovacor acquisition (see Note 14 "Renovacor Acquisition"), Rocket assumed pre-acquisition private warrants ("Private Warrants") that were converted into Rocket warrants with a right to purchase 617,050 of Rocket common shares at an exercise price of \$65.23 per share.
+In conjunction with the Renovacor acquisition (see Note 15 "Renovacor Acquisition"), Rocket assumed pre-acquisition private warrants ("Private Warrants") that were converted into Rocket warrants with a right to purchase 617,050 of Rocket common shares at an exercise price of \$65.23 per share.

 The Company determined that the Private Warrants did not meet all of the criteria for equity classification.
 Accordingly, the Company classifies the Private Warrants as derivative liabilities in its consolidated balance sheets.
 The Company measures the fair value of the warrants at the end of each reporting period and recognizes changes in the fair value from the prior period in the Company's operating results for the current period.
-See Note 4 for discussion of fair value measurement of the warrant liabilities.
+See Note 4 "Fair Value of Financial Instruments" for discussion of fair value measurement of the warrant liability.